UMAprotocol/UMIPs/UMIPs/sushi-price-ids.md

 6. USDXSUSHI follows the same pattern except adds the additional step of taking the inverse of the XSUSHIUSD result.

 ## Security Considerations

+Adding this new identifier by itself poses little security risk to the DVM or priceless financial contract users.
+However, anyone deploying a new priceless token contract referencing this identifier should take care to parameterize the contract appropriately to the reference asset’s volatility and liquidity characteristics to avoid the loss of funds for synthetic token holders.
+Additionally, the contract deployer should ensure that there is a network of liquidators and disputers ready to perform the services necessary to keep the contract solvent.

+There are some security considerations associated with adding a low float token like XSUSHI as collateral.
+These are explained further in the XSUSHI collateral UMIP.

+$UMA-holders should evaluate the ongoing cost and benefit of supporting price requests for this identifier and also contemplate de-registering this identifier if security holes are identified.
+As noted above, $UMA-holders should also consider re-defining this identifier as liquidity in the underlying asset changes, or if added robustness (eg via TWAPs) are necessary to prevent market manipulation.